kkrings/weltenbummlerpaar-e2e-data/README.md

 });
 ```

 It the returns a function of type `TeardownDB`.
-If this function is called, the
+If this function is called, all
-database is dropped, and the connection to it is closed.
-This should usually
+created documents are deleted, and the connection to it is closed.
+This should
-happen e.g. inside of a `afterEach` hook.
+usually happen e.g. inside of a `afterEach` hook.

 The diary entries and images that are filled into the database can be obtained
 from the function `getDiaryEntries` and `getImages`.
 They are returned as they